 Where does HILT get its funding?

-We rely on a diverse funding plan that includes private donations, foundation and agency grants, fundraising events, and fee-for service.
+We rely on a diverse funding plan that includes memberships, private donations, foundation and agency grants, as well as fundraising events.
 Our goal is to increase individual donor funding to 75% of annual operating costs over the next five years.

 How does HILT choose projects?

 Project selection criteria that meet IRS requirements and conform to National Land Trust Alliance standards and practices are utilized during the evaluation of all potential projects.
 In some instances, landowners will approach the organization with an interest in placing their lands under protection, however we also proactively seek out lands of particularly important conservation values and approach the landowners with protection options.
 The input of the Island Councils is particularly important in selecting projects.

 Can donors restrict their donations to a particular island or project?

 Yes.
 Generally, funds raised will be applied to operations on a statewide, as-needed basis, but specific funding, whether for acquisition or on-the-ground management activities, may be restricted to a particular island or project.

 How will HILT ensure the balance of power and priority between islands?